Baboy PHPigs

 Compare breeds side by side.
 Each breed page shows live market data, pricing trends, regional distribution, and buying guides.

 Most commercial pigs in the Philippines are three-way crosses: a Landrace x Large White dam, with a Duroc sire.
-About 8 out of 10 commercially raised hogs follow this formula.
+About 8 out of 10 commercially raised pigs follow this formula.
 But breed choice really comes down to three things: your market (wet market liveweight vs. lechon vs. lean fresh cuts), feed access (commercial pellets vs. copra meal and rice bran), and heat management (a Pietrain needs cooling, a native pig doesn't).

 Yorkshire / Large White Line